 When a plan file is active in an approval step, the plan file can either be approved forward to the next step in the process, or rejected back to a prior step.
 The rejection behavior that determines which step the plan file is returned to can be configured at the process level and at the step level.
-The plan file can return to the previous step, or to the previous edit step, or to a specific step.
+The plan file can return to one of the following: the previous step, the previous edit step, a specific step, or a user-defined step.